Carlo Di Falco

 Carlo Di Falco is an Australian politician who was elected as a member for the Division of Lyons in the Tasmanian House of Assembly at the 2025 state election.
 He is the first member of the Shooters, Fishers and Farmers Party (SFF) elected in Tasmania.

 Personal life

 Di Falco is the son of Italian immigrant parents.
 His father was a prisoner-of-war during World War II and worked as a builder's labourer after moving to Australia.
 His mother died of cancer when he was eight years old.

 Di Falco worked as a tradesman for the Hobart City Council prior to his retirement in 2024.
 He settled on a property in Forcett in the 1990s.

 Politics

 Di Falco is a former member of the Australian Labor Party (ALP).
-After joining the Shooters, Fishers and Farmers Party, he stood for parliament on eight separate occasions at the state and federal levels prior to his successful campaign in 2025.
+After joining the Shooters, Fishers and Farmers Party, he stood for parliament on eight occasions at the state and federal levels prior to his successful campaign in 2025.

 With the 2025 election resulting in a hung parliament, Di Falco announced in August 2025 that he was open to negotiating a confidence and supply agreement with either the ALP or the Liberal Party.